 • Flat, predictable pricing (€0.50 cents per standard search)

 The catch: Tiny community (24 stars).
 Only 2 tools.
-Last updated October 2025 — low development activity.
-Limited documentation.
 The factuality claim is based on a single benchmark and hasn’t been independently verified by third parties.

 Best for: Fact-checking workflows where accuracy matters more than features.
-But the small community and stale development are red flags — evaluate carefully before committing.
+The v2.x release and MCPB support suggest renewed investment, but the small community remains a concern.

 Feature Comparison